rackerlabs/support-how-to/content/how-to/cloud-servers/mysql-event-scheduler/index.md

     9   2021-02-23 15:45:25
     10   2021-02-23 15:45:35

-### Grant priviledges
+### Grant privileges

-In order to allow a user to create, modify or delete events, you will need to provide privileges:
+To allow a user to create, modify, or delete events, you need to provide privileges:

     GRANT EVENT ON (schema) TO (user)

-For example, in the following command we grant permissions for the schema **myschema** to an user called **lin@tolvar**.
+For example, the following command grants permission for the schema **myschema** to an user called **lin@tolvar**.

     GRANT EVENT ON myuschema TO lin@tolvar

-If you use an asterisc (*), you will grant permissions to all schemas.
+If you use an asterisk (\*), you grant permissions to all schemas.